lortza/lortza.github.io/_posts/2023-01-03-css-grid-for-tarot.md

 Now I can pull these attributes dynamically when the reading is rendered.

-## Goal: Shrink or grow the size of the spread area to fit any size reading
+## Requirement: Shrink or grow the size of the spread area to fit any size reading
 Some readings spreads have 1 card, some have 10.
 Depending on the shape of a particular spread, we may need a 1x1 grid, 3x3, 10x10 etc. I wanted to render this grid size dynamically too.
 So just like with the card `reading_positions`, I added some columns to the `readings` table to store this data (`grid_columns` and `grid_rows`) and manually filled in this data.
 The data for our reading spread looks something like this for a 3x3 grid:

 ```